 Special Exhibits and Events

-Bright Star Touring Theatre Returns to the Museum in February for a Special Black History Month Presentation!
+Farragut Museum features Bright Star Touring Theatre for Black History Month celebration

-The Farragut Museum will host a free event in honor of Black History Month on Sunday, Feb.
-25, at Farragut Town Hall.
-A reception and museum tours will be held at 1 p.m. with the main performance beginning at 2:00 p.m.
+The Farragut Museum will host a free event in honor of Black History Month at 2 p.m. on Sunday, Feb.
+24, at Farragut Town Hall.
+A reception and museum tours begin at 1 p.m. and the performance is at 2 p.m.

 Civil War Ships Cabin Vignette